Our school received the coronavirus (COVID-19) catch-up premium grant in academic year 2020 to 2021, and this money has been used for the following;

-The work of our catch up premium manager will be overseen firstly by the class teachers in the content that has been delivered and secondly by the SEND subject leaders to ensure that the work is suitable and that as much impact can be seen as possible throughout the whole school.
+The work of our catch up intervention will be overseen firstly by the class teachers and secondly by the school leadership team and governors to ensure that the impact can be seen as possible throughout the whole school.

 Through our pupil progress meetings, life without levels assessments and teacher assessments, we will be able to monitor the progress of each child and the impact that this work has made.